glenkleidon/DelphiTips/README.md

 Status=mrsBusy
 ```
 ### Supported Types
-Currently only the Data types Integer, String, Boolean and any Enumerated type are supported. _NESTED Records_ is not supported at this time.
+Currently only the Data types Integer, String, Boolean and any Enumerated type are supported. _NESTED Records_ are not supported at this time.

 ### Support for Arrays
 Yes, arrays are supported.
 The Above example as an array would be output as: